Somali attacks hit EU military convoy, US base | DW | 30.09.2019

 The Somali Islamic extremist group al-Shabab said it was behind the strike on the base, which is used to launch drones and train Somali troops.

-Yusuf Abdourahman of the Lower Shabelle regional administration said a firefight broke out after a bomber detonated an explosive-laden vehicle at the site's entrance.
+Yusuf Abdourahman of the Lower Shabelle regional administration said a firefight broke out after two car bombs went off at the site's entrance.

 Read more: Mogadishu mayor dies after al-Shabab attack

-The second explosion, also a car bomb, targeted an Italian peacekeeping convoy in Mogadishu.
+The second attack, also involving a car bomb, hit an Italian peacekeeping convoy in Mogadishu.

 "There was a car bomb targeting the EU military advisers along the industrial road.
 A vehicle loaded with explosive was rammed onto one of the convoy vehicles and there are casualties," Somali security officer Omar Abikar said.

-Italy's Defense Ministry said in a statement that no injuries had been reported and that Rome was investigating the cause of the blast.
+Italy's Defense Ministry said in a statement that no injuries had been reported so far, and that Rome was investigating the cause of the blast.

 Al-Shabab is an al Qaeda-linked group fighting to overthrow the UN-backed Somali government and enforce its own harsh version of Islamic law.
 The rebels were expelled from Mogadishu in 2011, but they still carry out frequent attacks and bombings against government and military targets.